opensovereigncloud/netdata/README.md

 ## Overview
 The Netdata operator keeps a watch over subnets and scans or discovers the servers from the network by using two different ways NMAP and Netlink.

+### NMAP
-NMAP - Netdata operator scans for IPv4 addresses and creates the ip objects in the Kubernetes cluster.
+1. The Netdata operator scans for IPv4 addresses and creates the ip objects in the Kubernetes cluster.

-Netlink - Netdata operator subscribes to Netlink for all the IPv6 updates.
-When the Netdata receives an update for the IPv6 address it creates or updates the IP object in the Kubernetes cluster.
+### Netlink
+1. The Netdata operator reconciles on subnets.
+When the reconcile loop gets an update for a subnet, the process creates two go routines Netlink Processor and Netlink Listner.
+2. For every event sent by Netlink, The Netlink Listener captures it and extracts the required data and sends it further to the Netlink Processor.
+The Netlink Processer then creates the IP object.
+3. Every subnet will have a pair of go routine Netlink listener and Netlink processor to capture the IPv6 event.
+4. When the subnet is deleted, the Netlink process also stops the go routines.

-Netada operator creates ip objects with two important labels ip address and mac of the server.
-The IP and MAC info is further consumed by oob-operator.
+5. The Netada operator creates ip objects with two important labels ip address and the mac of the server.
+The IP and MAC info is further consumed by the oob-operator.

+### IP Cleanup
+1. A cron job is created for NMAP/Netlink process, this cron job uses IP address ping mechanism to find out invalid IP addresses.
+2. Cron job will run on all IP objects stored in the k8s cluster, it will try to ping the IP address.
+If the IP address is not reachable, it gets deleted after the retry mechanism.
+3. The cron job runs for the infinite time, it loops after configured time from the config map.

 #### Workflow